What is user-centred design?

-User-centered design (UCD) puts users at the center of every decision.
-Following UCD methodology will help you tailor your website to suit your users' needs without making assumptions.
+User-centered design (UCD) puts visitors at the center of every decision.
+Follow UCD methodology to tailor your website to suit your users' needs without making assumptions.
 Aiming for the right targets and making the right decisions will ensure you achieve your goals easily.

 UCD matters because great digital experiences are born from considering the end-user of your product at every stage of the conception and design process (Allen & Chudley, 2012, p.
 3).

 Checklist of things to do

 - Be aware of the principles of user experience research and design processes

 - Focus groups